EGI-Federation/documentation/content/en/users/tutorials/filetransfer-gridstorage/_index.md

 ![VAPOR VO detail](VAPOR-VO_detail.png)

-Once selected we can see all the resources associated with the spcific VO.
-In particular in this case we're interested in the information on the status, capacity, type of storage, etc. Following is a screenshot of the visualization of the list of storage available to "dteam"
+Once selected, you can see all the resources associated with the specific VO.
+In particular in this case you are interested in the information on the status, capacity, type of storage, etc. Following is a screenshot of the visualisation of the list of storage available to "dteam".

 ![VAPOR storage page](VAPOR-storage.png)